Manage vulnerabilities

 See where vulnerabilities are and more details

 See a vulnerability summary The Vulnerabilities section is the first one you see when accessing a group.
-It presents you first with a summary of what has been detected in the group in terms of quantity of vulnerabilities and the risk exposure they ...
+It presents you first with a summary of what has been detected in the group in terms of the quantity of vulnerabilities and the risk exposure ...

 Examine the evidence of exploitability